-Last year, we enjoyed Joshua Tree National Park so much that we vowed too return to it again.
-The park hosts an amazing array of terrain, plants and wildlife.
-Its' intriguing Joshua Trees, and huge boulders, are warmly inviting as are the mild temperatures.
-Whether you're a solo, couple or family travelers, this national park should be high on your bucket list.
+Joshua Tree National Park hosts an amazing array of terrain, plants and wildlife.
+Its intriguing Joshua Trees and huge boulders are as warmly inviting as the mild temperatures.
+No matter what kind of traveler you are, this national park should be high on your bucket list.

-Here are the five amazing things to see and do at Joshua Tree National Park:
+Here are five amazing things to see and do at Joshua Tree National Park:

 1. The Joshua Trees and Desert Flower Viewing

-In February, the desert awakens from it's winter nap and starts to show some vivid color.
-Along the southern park boundary, and lower elevations of the Pinto Basin , you'll notice smaller flowers emerge.
-By March and April, in the higher elevations, bright blooms emerge almost instantaneously.
-Even as late as June, the bloom will continue up into the higher elevations above 5000 feet.
+In February, the desert awakens from its winter nap and starts to show some vivid color.
+Along the southern park boundary and into the lower elevations of the Pinto Basin, you’ll notice smaller flowers emerge.
+By March and April, in the higher elevations, bright blooms emerge almost overnight.
+Even as late as June, the bloom continues up into elevations above 5000 feet.

-Spring temperatures and precipitation levels during the fall and winter months dictate whether it will be to be a "good" year to view the desert bloom.
-From September to December, the desert annuals germinate; thus, needing an ample soaking rain to begin.
-Of course, the plants require warmer temps for the stalks to grow - which is why you may see green ground cover in the firsts months of the year while the tall flowers wait until spring.
+Spring temperatures and precipitation levels during the fall and winter months dictate whether it will be to be a “good” year to view the desert bloom.
+From September to December, the desert annuals germinate and they need an ample soaking rain to begin growing.
+Of course, the plants require warmer temps for the stalks to grow.
+That’s why you may see green ground cover in the firsts months of the year while the tall flowers wait until spring.

 2. Wildlife Viewing and Birding

-While we were there, we saw the Tall-eared Jackrabbits, Cottontail Rabbits and Ground Squirrels.
-We also observed the frequent Cactus Wren.
+While we were there, we caught glimpses of the black-tailed jackrabbits, cottontail rabbits and ground squirrels.
+We also observed the frequent cactus wren.

-Being that we stayed on the beaten paths and trails, we didn't get to see any Bighorn sheep, bobcats or mountain lions.
-There have been several reports of Mule deer and tortoise but again, hiking on the populated trails and being the park was busy, they seemingly avoided us.
-Make no mistake though, they are there as there have been sighting reports of several species of wildlife.
+Because we stayed on the beaten paths and trails, we didn’t get to see any bighorn sheep, bobcats or mountain lions.
+There have been several reports of mule deer and tortoises, but again, hiking on the well-populated trails, they avoided the crowds.

-Looking overhead during their mealtime hunting, you might get a glimpse of the American Kestrel, Cooper's Hawk, Prairie Falcon and the beautiful Red-Tailed Hawk.
+Looking overhead, you might catch a glimpse of the American kestrel, Cooper’s hawk, prairie falcon and the beautiful red-tailed hawk.

-The winter birds you may see are: the common American Robin, Cedar Waxwing, Sage Sparrow, White-Crowed Sparrow and Dark-Eyed Junco.
-In March, they migrate while other bird species like Orioles, Bluebirds, Flycatchers and Thrashers arrive for spring and summer nesting.
+The winter birds you may see are: the common American robin, cedar waxwing, sage sparrow, white-crowned sparrow and dark-eyed junco.
+In March, they migrate while other bird species like orioles, bluebirds, flycatchers and thrashers arrive for spring and summer nesting.

 3. Boulder and Rock Climbing

-Joshua Tree National Park is a climber's, and rock scrambler's paradise!
-The park offers climbing challenges for all skill and ability levels - with more than 8,000 climbing routes, 2,000 boulder problems, and hundreds of natural gaps to explore!
-If you're into playing on the boulders, make this your climbing destination.
+Joshua Tree National Park is a climber and rock scrambler’s paradise.
+The park offers climbing challenges for all skill and ability levels.
+It has more than 8,000 climbing routes, 2,000 boulder problems, and hundreds of natural gaps to explore.
+If you’re into playing on the boulders, make this your climbing destination.

-However, before climbing to the higher levels, you'll need a permit.
-We recommend a climbing guide and/or taking a class if you're new or not as experienced.
-Either way, make certain your rock guide is certified through the PCGI, AMGA, or similar organizations.
-Make sure they are also certified in Wilderness First Aid and CPR; and carry insurance.
+However, before climbing to the higher levels, you’ll need a permit.
+We recommend a climbing guide and taking a class if you’re new or less experienced.
+Either way, make sure your rock guide is certified through the PCGI, AMGA, or a similar organization.
+Make sure they are also certified in wilderness first aid and CPR, and that they carry insurance.
 You can purchase a climbing guide or hiking map at park visitor centers.
 They are also available at outdoor shops in the surrounding communities of Joshua Tree National Park.

 4. Hiking & Backpacking

-This amazing national park is a backpacker's and hiker's dream!
-85% of it's almost 800,000 acres is managed wilderness.
-Because of the region's milder climate and temperatures, cool rock formations and desert life, it's no wonder that outdoor-minded people flock here.
+Backpackers and hikers love Joshua Tree.
+Eighty-five percent of its 800,000 acres is managed wilderness.
+Because of the region’s milder climate and temperatures, cool rock formations and desert life, it’s no wonder that outdoor-minded people flock here.
 Make sure you acquire your permit before trekking off into the backcountry.
-And remember - it's a good idea to talk to the park rangers as they are there to help and keep everyone safe.
+And remember that it’s a good idea to talk to the park rangers as they are there to provide assistance and keep everyone safe.

-There's nothing more fun than camping at national parks and Joshua Tree is no exception!
-There is camping available inside the park or surrounding areas.
-Because of our Landmark fifth wheel length and our yearning to boondock, we chose to stay right outside the park's south entrance on Bureau of Land Management (BLM)land.
+There’s nothing more fun than camping at national parks, and Joshua Tree is no exception.
+There is camping available inside the park and in surrounding areas.
+Because of the length of our Landmark fifth wheel and our yearning to boondock, we chose to stay right outside the park’s south entrance on Bureau of Land Management land.

-However, if you're RV is smaller (under 25 feet), there are campground options within the park.
-We recommend doing extensive research before making your reservations or plans.
+But if your RV is under 25 feet, there are campground options within the park.
+We recommend doing your own research before making reservations or plans.

 Campgrounds that require reservations:

-Black Rock- This large (100 site) campground is located in the northwest corner of the park.
-Also available are equestrian sites.
+- Black Rock: This 100 site campground is located in the northwest corner of the park.
+It also has equestrian sites available.

-Indian Cove- Has 101 sites, including thirteen group campsites.
-There are vault toilets and no water.
+- Indian Cove: Has 101 sites, including 13 group campsites.
+There are vault toilets but no water or electric hookups.
 Campers register at the ranger station located at the entrance to the Indian Cove area.
-Water is available there.
-Located off of Hwy 62, 13 miles east of Joshua Tree Village and 10 miles west of Twenty-nine Palms on the north side of the Wonderland of Rocks.
+(Water is available there.)

-Jumbo Rocks- Has 124 individual/family sites and is centrally located and offers great views of rock formations.
+- Jumbo Rocks: Includes 124 individual/family sites and is centrally located.
+Offers great views of rock formations.

 Campgrounds that are first-come first-serve:

-White Tank- Is located off Pinto Basin Road in the northern end of the park nestled among immense granite boulders.
-RVs and trailers may not exceed a combined maximum length of 25 feet (both tow vehicle and trailer).
-There is no water available so bring plenty.
+- White Tank: Located in the northern end of the park nestled among immense granite boulders.
+RVs and trailers may not exceed a combined length of 25 feet.
+No water or electric hookups.
 This campground has excellent night sky viewing and is located near the darkest section of the park.

-If you are looking to reserve ADA accessible campsites, please look into Jumbo Rocks Campground, site 122 and Black Rock Campground, site 61 - which are ADA accessible.
-If you're looking for wheelchair access, be advised that roads are not paved, nor are campgrounds.
-Though most campsites are relatively flat, the terrain can be uneven and deemed unsafe for wheelchair movement.
+If you are looking to reserve ADA accessible campsites, please look into Jumbo Rocks Campground, site 122 and Black Rock Campground, site 61.
+If you’re looking for wheelchair access, be advised that roads and campgrounds are not paved.
+Though most campsites are relatively flat, the terrain can be uneven and may be unsafe for wheelchair movement.

 There are day-use picnic areas within the park as well.

-Be advised that campgrounds usually fill on weekends October through May.
-During holidays and mid-February to mid-May, Joshua Tree Nation Park campgrounds usually fill throughout the week.
-We recommend reserving a site to improve your chances of getting a site.
-You can also look to plan your visit during the park's off-season from June through September.
+Campgrounds usually fill up on weekends between October and May.
+During peak times, including holidays and between February and May, campgrounds are typically at capacity during the week as well.
+We recommend reserving a site in advance.
+You could also plan your visit during the park’s off season, from June through September.
 However, know that during those times, campsites are first-come, first-serve with no reservations.
-Also, some sites close during the summer due to the hot desert temperatures.
+Also, some sites close during the summer due to the desert heat.